ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 ``auto`` concept, an intentional map may be automatically generated when the type is passed where ``EqualityComparable`` is required.
-In the case of the non-``auto`` concept ``BidirectionalIterator``, an intentional map must be written by the author of the model.
-We call both maps “intentional” because they are intended by the author of the model.
+In the case of the non-``auto`` concept ``BidirectionalIterator``, an intentional map must be written by the author of the data type.
+We call both maps “intentional” because they are intended by the author of the data type.

 Intentional ``concept_maps``\ s are traditionally empty, since a programmer modeling a concept in C++03 must write the required